jcmackin/BigDataHOL/ReadMe-BigDataHOL.md

 <a name="Exercise2"></a>
 ## Exercise 2: Preparing the environment
 The DSVM contains the tools we need, but it is missing some components by default.
-U-SQL queries, you
+Before you can perform U-SQL queries in our source code